When to plant Ranunculus in Cloud County, KS

 Cloud County, Kansas is in USDA Hardiness Zone 6b.
 The average last spring frost is April 16 and first fall frost is October 18.

-Cloud County County sits in USDA Zone 6b.
+Cloud County sits in USDA Zone 6b.
 Ranunculus grows reliably in zones 6a through 10b, so it's a good fit here.

-Can Ranunculus grow in Cloud County County's climate?
+Can Ranunculus grow in Cloud County's climate?

 Your Cloud County Garden Planner — Free